fasas1/MerchantWebApi/README.md

 .
 JSON Web Tokens (JWT)

 ## Contributing
-Contributions to the ecommerce GadgetStore project are welcome!
+Contributions to the Merchant WebApu project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.